XavierS-tech/osticket-prereqs/README.md

 - Install / Enable IIS in Windows WITH CGI
 World Wide Web Services -> Application Development Features -> [X] CGI

--From the “osTicket-Installation-Files” folder, install PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi)
+- From the “osTicket-Installation-Files” folder, install PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi)

 - From the “osTicket-Installation-Files” folder install the Rewrite Module (rewrite_amd64_en-US.msi)